Uberspace/lab/source/guide_ethercalc.rst

 ======================

 Your done.
-Point your Browser to your installation URL ``https://isabell.uber.space`` and start collaborating in your shiny new Ethercalc!
+Point your Browser to your installation URL ``https://isabell.uber.space`` and start collaborating in your shiny new EtherCalc!

 Generating a new Spreadsheet by pointing to the URL ``https://isabell.uber.space/_new``.